jhpyle/docassemble/_docs/documents.md

 If the user password and the owner password are the same, then only the "user" password will be set.

+# <a name="template password"></a>Using encrypted templates

+If your template file uses encryption, you can set a `template password` to the password of the PDF template so that it can be decrypted.

+If you get an encryption error when trying to use a PDF, it might be the case that your PDF is encrypted with the empty string.
+In this case, it might help to do:

+{% highlight yaml %}
+question: |
+  Here is your document.
+attachment:
+  name: Your letter
+  filename: letter
+  pdf template file: letter_template.pdf template password: ""
+{% endhighlight %}

 # <a name="language"></a>Assembling documents in a different language than the current language